nickojs/omni-cli/README.md

 ## 🎉 Credits

-Built with ❤️ using claude sonnet 4, thank god.
+Built with ❤️ using claude code CLI, thank god.